-For today’s Did You Know fun food facts we will look at Chocolate Wafers.
+For today’s Did You Know we will look at Chocolate Wafer fun facts.

 The Facts: While cookies and pastries containing cocoa have been produced for centuries, the commercial version of the chocolate wafer got its start back in 1924, when the National Biscuit Company (now simply known as Nabisco) began selling them in tins along with sugar wafers and ginger wafers.

 - These crispy, sweet snacks are an American favorite.
 With their waffle surface pattern and thin layers, they can often be found accompanied with ice cream or cooked into other baked goods.

 - July 3rd is National Chocolate Wafer Day.